AbishekRaj2007/Portfolio/README.md

 # AstroFolio (local development)

-This repository was originally set up with Replit-specific configuration.
-I removed Replit files and plugins so the project behaves like a typical local Node + Vite project.
+This repository is configured for local development with Node and Vite.

 Quick start (Windows PowerShell):